Video shows man on trial for murder describing the killing

 FREEHOLD, N.J.
-(AP) - A jury has watched the videotaped conversation in which a man accused of strangling a former high school classmate during a $10,000 robbery describes how he killed her and timed her death.
+(AP) - A man accused of strangling a former high school classmate described how it took her a half-hour to die and he had timed it on his phone.

-NJ.com reports the conversation between Liam McAtasney and his friend occurred in the friend’s car on Jan.
-31, 2017, days before McAtasney and an accomplice were charged with killing 19-year-old Sarah Stern.
+Jurors on Thursday watched the secretly recorded video of the conversation between Liam McAtasney and the witness that was taped before McAtasney and an accomplice were charged with killing 19-year-old Sarah Stern during a $10,000 robbery in 2016.

-McAtasney says in the video he “pretty much hung her” and it took 30 minutes for her to die.
-He says he set a timer.
+McAtasney says in the video he “pretty much hung her” and then shoved a shirt down her throat and placed his finger on her nose.

 He says the biggest problem was Stern’s dog, which “laid there and watched as I killed her.”